thadryanjs/Portfolio/README.md

 ### StRuen

 An R Shiny app that permits interactive visualization of the Wisconsin breast cancer dataset.
-There is also an extra, fictitious (randomly generated) "cohort" variable to permit demonstration of some additional features (tracking members of the same cohort across multiple graphs). check it out [here](https://www.youtube.com/watch?v=qcZ4sB-RUk4).
+There is also an extra, fictitious (randomly generated) "cohort" variable to permit demonstration of some additional features (tracking members of the same cohort across multiple graphs).
+Check it out the [video](https://www.youtube.com/watch?v=qcZ4sB-RUk4).

 ### An Investigation into a Drop in Gun Deaths in February